A Mortgage, Carrying Costs & Real Estate Professionals

 Often, in a probate case, the Decedent’s residence has to be sold.
 If the mortgage on the property is large compared to the value of the house and if it takes a long time to sell the house, the monthly mortgage payments (or charges against the sale if the mortgage isn’t paid), property taxes, utility bills, HOA fees etc. can eat up a large part of the estate.

-Most Executors or Administrators (usually a relative of the Decedent who had the duty to sell estate assets) hire a realtor to sell the house or condo.
+Most Executors or Administrators (usually a relative of the Decedent who has the duty to sell estate assets) hires a realtor to sell the house or condo.
 Typically, when real estate is listed, 3% of the sale goes to the listing agent and 3% to the selling agent.
+Often there is an additional fee, say of $695.
+(Upon request we can refer you to a successful realtor who offers clients of our firm a discount off this rate.)

 In addition, the successful realtor who closes on several properties each month has experience with all sort of problems that may arise at closing and is more likely to be able to save a troubled closing that the realtor whose closes on one or two properties a year.